BeatSaberCN/Loqolizer/README.md

 This mod download translate from [ssl10n.csv](https://github.com/frto027/ssl10n.csv/tree/master) at build time, including the translate's version number.

 **Only** the latest version translate of every mods are included.

+If you need old data, download an old mod.
+Or waiting for developing of this mod's Online Data feature.

 # Version check